mov/ed

 esther

-photo credit aziz acharki, found on unsplash
+photo credit nelson santos, found on unsplash

 Each episode in this series uses the same sequence of forms and movements (listed below) with a different theme or guiding principle.
 There is an element of progression in the themes offered.
 That said, it is not necessary to move through the series in sequence.
 You can choose to engage with any episode on its own or the full series in any order.